helah20/mobile-price-classification/README.md

-## 2. Split the data to X & y for train the models.
+#### 2. Split the data to X & y for train the models.
+        -   X fot all feature withot price_range
+        -   y for target (price_range)
-## 3. Defined Baseline model
+#### 3. Defined Baseline model
+    - to make sure the model that we will use is appropriate for the problem
-## 4.	defined classification model
+#### 4. defined classification model

     -	Random forest model (rf)
     -	K nearest neighbor model (knn)
     -	Decision tree model (dt)

-## 5.	evaluate model using RepeatedStratifiedKFold
-## 6.	validate models using cross validation.
+#### 5. valuate model using cross validation.
+    **Why do we need cross validation in machine learning?**
+Cross-validation is primarily used to estimate the skill of a machine learning model on unseen data.That is, to use a limited sample in order to estimate how the model is expected to perform in general when used to make predictions on data not used during the training of the model.

-## 7.	define stack model.
+#### 6. define stack model.

+<p> Stacking, also known as stacked generalization, is an ensemble method where the models are combined using another machine learning algorithm </p>

-## 8.	repeat 5 & 6 with stack model.
+#### 7. repeat 5 with stack model.

-## 9.	optimize the best model using grid search.
+#### 8. optimize the best model using grid search.
+<p> Grid search is essentially an optimization algorithm which lets you select the best parameters for your optimization problem from a list of parameter options that you provide, hence automating the 'trial-and-error' method.</p>

-## 10.	split the data using train_test_split from scikitlearn  and apply the best model
+#### 10.	split the data using train_test_split from scikitlearn  and apply the best model

 ## compare Model score